open-meteo/open-data/README.md

 ## Data Organization

-Data is structured by weather models, weather variable and time.
+Data is structured by weather models, variable and time.
 This allows to retrieve only a small subset of required data.

 Bucket contents:
 - `data/<model>/<weather-variable>/<time>.om`